 When you come to a group consensus, your climate for employees feels quite cooperative.
 Everyone’s ideas were heard, and you came to a decision that all team members could support.
 This interactive process can bring about feelings of goodwill.

 Agreeing to Bad Decisions

 As a business writer for the weekly magazine "Inc.com", Erik Sherman remarked, “Individuals can generate bad ideas, but it takes a committee for a real disaster."
 He connects this thought to a 2018 event that appeared on news headlines across the nation.

 In the event, a group of 14 Idaho Middleton School District elementary teachers dressed in culturally insensitive Halloween costumes after attending a week-long team-building event meant to foster mutual respect and kindness.
 Several members of the group dressed in ponchos and sombreros while another group dressed in large cardboard sandwich boards designed to look like a wall bearing the words, "Make America Great Again", according to a USA Today report.
 The costumes were designed and created during the team-building event.

 As can be imagined, the event upset many parents and children of the district.
 The implicated teachers were placed on paid administrative leave and the school's principal was replaced.

 The above Halloween disaster is an example of Groupthink—the desire to reach a consensus can cause people to ignore indications that what is proposed is a bad idea.
 The team pushes aside any data that may derail the consensus decision.

-Irving Janis, who first described the Groupthink phenomenon, offers the eight steps involved in creating the systematic errors of Groupthink.
+Research psychologist and author Irving Janis first described the theory of Groupthink.
+He offers the eight steps involved in creating the systematic errors of Groupthink.

 - Illusions of invulnerability lead members of the group to be overly optimistic and engage in risk-taking.